Heziode/obsidian-antidote/.github/CONTRIBUTING.md

 Inside this vault, install [Hot-Reload](https://github.com/pjeby/hot-reload) plugin in order to enhance your development experience.

-You can now run `npm run dev` to start developping.
-This command will ask you which vault you want to install de development plugin.
+You can now run `npm run dev` to start developing.
+This command will ask you which vault you want to install the development plugin.
 Choose the sandbox vault as described above.